angular/angular/aio/content/guide/upgrade.md

 There are many ways to structure AngularJS applications.
 When you begin to upgrade these applications to Angular, some will turn out to be much more easy to work with than others.
-There are a few key techniques and patterns that you can apply to future proof apps even before you begin the migration.
+There are a few key techniques and patterns that you can apply to future proof applications even before you begin the migration.

 {@a follow-the-angular-styleguide}